-Cooking, and more specifically baking, is very touchy, a touch less of an ingredient here, and there is the potential to alter a recipe completely.
+Cooking, specifically baking, is very touchy, with less of an ingredient here, and there can cause the potential to alter a recipe completely.
 In my first post, I talked about my experience working in a bakery as a bread baker.
-The lead bread baker who trained me, was as a stickler for precision.
+The lead bread baker who trained me was a stickler for precision.
 We had this massive scale, likely costing over $1,000, to measure everything down to the nearest gram.

 What's the reason for this?
-Well, ingredients have different granule sizes; this is especially evident when you use a generic flour versus a name brand flour.
+Ingredients have different granule sizes; this is especially evident when you use generic flour versus name-brand flour.
 These varying granule sizes will sit in your measuring cup differently depending on the brand of flour or sugar as well as how compacted it is.
 This will lead to the various weights you see.
-The more straightforward explanation would be, your eyes measure out a cup of flour, so it is level with a line, but just a tablespoon more or less could lead to improper weights and a failed recipe.
+The more straightforward explanation would be your eyes measure out a cup of flour so it is level with a line, but just a tablespoon more or less could lead to improper weights and a failed recipe.
 Your scale will correct this; it doesn't care what the sugar looks like, just its weight.

 Do you hate washing dishes?
 Yea, me too; with a scale, all you do is put an ingredient in a bowl to the correct weight, press zero or tare, and add the next ingredient.
 There are no measuring cups and spoons to wash, making you a cleaner, more efficient chef.
 And who doesn't want a cleaner kitchen and look like a professional when they have guests over?

-So, it'll reduce dishes, make your recipes turn out better and more often; you'll be a cleaner, more professional looking chef, why not buy a scale?
+So, it'll reduce dishes and make your recipes turn out better and more often; you'll be a cleaner, more professional-looking chef, so why not buy a scale?
 There are relatively cheap ones under $20 on Amazon; besides, all those recipes that didn't turn out costed money.
 More recipes that turn out= no loss of ingredients on failed recipes= money well spent.

-When you begin thinking like a chef and using a scale, your one step closer to becoming a chef yourself!
+When you begin thinking like a chef and using a scale, you are one step closer to becoming a chef yourself!